carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

   queue.
 A value of zero for this flag is ignored, and the default store queue size is used instead.

-.. option:: -verbose

-  Enable verbose output.
-In particular, this flag enables a number of extra statistics and performance counters for the retire control unit.

 .. option:: -timeline

   Enable the timeline view.